When your business is a procurer (buyer) of goods, services, or works

 End-to-end assurance systems and processes (external link) can help assure you that conditions in your supply chain will not negatively impact on your organisation’s reputation or sales revenue.
 Key steps are set out below.

 Undertaking due diligence in your supply chain

-You should undertake due diligence activities to make sure that your lead (Tier 1) suppliers are making sure that employment standards as well as employment, labour, and human rights are met by their business, sub-contractors, and within their own supply chains.
+You should undertake due diligence activities to make sure that employment, labour and human rights standards are being met by your lead (Tier 1) suppliers, their sub-contractors, and supply chains.